Steven Kwan Player Props: Guardians vs. Twins

 Twins Pitching Rankings

+- The Twins pitching staff is second in MLB with a collective 9.8 strikeouts per nine innings.

-- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.44).
+- The Twins' 3.34 team ERA ranks third across all league pitching staffs.

-- Twins pitchers combine to give up the seventh-fewest home runs in baseball (30 total, 0.9 per game).
+- Twins pitchers combine to give up 30 home runs (0.9 per game), the sixth-fewest in the league.

-- Ober (1-0) takes the mound for the Twins to make his third start this season.
+- Gray (4-0) gets the starting nod for the Twins in his seventh start of the season.
+He has a .77 ERA in 35 2/3 innings pitched, with 41 strikeouts.

-- His last appearance came on Saturday against the Kansas City Royals, when the righty went 5 2/3 innings, surrendering one earned run while giving up four hits.
+- In his most recent time out on Sunday, the right-hander threw six innings against the Kansas City Royals, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.